 The communications sector is fully liberalised and in line with the European Regulatory Framework for Electronic Communications.
-The Portuguese Government has recently abolished its golden share on the PT Group.
-With regard to the audio-visual media distribution/production, RTP is still a public company and is due to be privatised in the course of 2012.
+The Portuguese Government has abolished its golden share on the PT Group.
+With regard to the audio-visual media distribution/production, RTP is still a public company and is due to be privatised, although the Government did not define the calendar to this effect.